 Review: Puma AIM Inheritance Tax Service

-This award-winning AIM IHT service is four years old.
-It is managed by Puma Investments, part of Shore Capital, one of the largest AIM market makers.
-It is a discretionary investment portfolio of around 20 companies which should qualify for Business Property Relief.
+This award-winning AIM IHT service is managed by Puma Investments, part of Shore Capital, one of the largest AIM market makers.
+It is a discretionary investment portfolio of around 22 companies which should qualify for Business Property Relief.